 Does Filing a Claim Raise Your Rates?

-Making a claim with your car insurance company could affect your rates.
+Reporting a claim to your car insurance company could affect your rates.
 One claim for hail damage likely won’t shift your auto rates too much.
 But be aware that multiple claims over a short period could lead to an increase in your premium, according to the National Association of Insurance Commissioners (NAIC).

-Many things can affect your car insurance rates, and claim frequency is just one of them.
+Many things can affect your rates, and claim frequency is just one of them.
 Other common factors include things like:

 - Your car’s yearly mileage